 Intel and Mobileye are not alone when it comes to autonomous automotive systems.
-Delphi Automotive PLC (NYSE:DLPHC), Sweden’s Autoliv Inc. (NYSE:ALVC) and others are competitors of Mobileye but also work with the company as partners when warranted.
+Delphi Automotive PLC (:DLPHN/A), Sweden’s Autoliv Inc. (NYSE:ALVC) and others are competitors of Mobileye but also work with the company as partners when warranted.

 Related: AUTOMAKERS MORPHING INTO RIDESHARERS